semgrep/semgrep-docs/docs/faq.md

 ### Where do you store data?

-r2c uses Amazon Web Services (US region) for storing customer data.
+Semgrep uses Amazon Web Services (US region) for storing customer data.

 ### How is data secured, including data-at-rest and data-in-transit?

 All customer data is located in AWS (US region).
 Amazon RDS encrypted database instances use industry-standard AES-256 encryption and TLS 1.2 or higher is used for all data-in-transit.

-### Is private source code shared with r2c?
+### Is private source code shared with Semgrep?

 No. Semgrep CI runs fully in your CI pipeline and your source-code never leaves your environment.
 Only meta-data related to Semgrep runs (see below) are sent to Semgrep's service.